jhfoo/proxyauth/README.md

 [https://mockapp.kungfoo.info](https://mockapp.kungfoo.info)

 ## Introduction
 Want to enable access to restricted sites without using VPN?

 Imagine this: user types in the url of the restricted app (eg. intranet.domain.com) on his home desktop browser.
 The first time he gets redirected to a login page (login.domain.com).
 On success he gets redirected back to the restricted app url which now shows the app page.
-He switches to other restricted apps and doesn't need to be authenticated.
+When he switches to other restricted apps on the same parent domain he is already recognised.

 ## What it does
 ProxyAuth leverages Nginx's auth_request feature which makes Nginx 1) act as a reverse proxy, 2) route inbound connections to ProxyAuth for approval.
 ProxyAuth approves when user is authenticated and authorised.